ssebattar/demos/README.md

 This repo is only for demo projects.
 It can be wiped out completely.

 # warning
-Do not fork this repository.
+Do not fork this repository on your system.